 Label Enter the name of the variable whose value you wish to display.
+Column Name Enter the name to appear at the column header.
 Aggregation Method Choose from a selection of metrics such as Min, Max or average.
 Colour Choose either Set by Widget, Variables Default (The colour selected against the variable name in the Data section) or choose Colour Logic to define colours based on the displayed value.
 When this is selected another choice will appear as described below.
 Colour Logic Only visible when Colour Logic is selected for the Colour option above.
+Click Add Colour Logic to add to the default set of colours.